 Youth Leadership Summits

-The Alliance hosts an annual Youth Leadership Summit in January focusing on Genders & Sexualities Alliances (GSA’s) support and technical assistance, #GSADay organizing, and Day of Silence/Night of Noise preparation.
-The Summits are opportunities for youth leaders and GSA advisors/sponsors to come together from all over the state to organize, network, learn and develop leadership skills within the movement for safer schools for LGBTQ+ identities.
+The Alliance hosts an annual Youth Leadership Summit every winter to kick off Spring semester with a focus on Genders & Sexualities Alliances (GSAs) support and technical assistance, #GSADay organizing, and Day of Silence/Night of Noise preparation.
+These Summits are opportunities for youth leaders and GSA advisors/sponsors to come together from all over the state to organize, network, learn and develop leadership skills within the movement for safer schools for LGBTQ+ identities.

 Here’s what a youth participant said after participating in the Summit: